 End-of-year business planning is a time of opportunity.
 It’s a chance to make your print business more powerful and strategic.
 It should happen across all departments and be handled systematically and proactively.
 Is that how fiscal year-end works in your company?

-In my experience, most printing companies do not have a documented year-end process that gives them business insights and sets the stage for the coming year.
+Most printing companies do not have a documented year-end process that gives them enough business insight to make decisions for the coming year.

 To build an effective sales and marketing program, you must build your printing company from the inside.
 This way, your people are proud to work for you and sell for you.
 A well-run business motivates employees in every department, not just sales and marketing.